 However, if you want to see all that Barbados has to offer, we recommend allowing much more time to get to know the island and to enjoy the diversity in landscape and things to do.

 Tip: If you want to get ‘off the beaten track’ and explore Barbados like a true Bajan, ask a local for their insider recommendations of places to go and things to see.
 And, of course, browse through Totally Barbados for our tips and tricks on everything that is Barbados.

 2. Go to the beach and enjoy a picnic

 Most Bajans love taking a ‘sea bath’ and enjoy having a picnic on the weekends.

-Whether you’re an early bird who likes to take a sea bath before the daily crowds, or whether you prefer a leisurely stroll and watching the sunset, you’ll be sure to find Bajans enjoying the beautiful beaches of the island at any time of the day, especially on the weekends.
+Whether you’re an early bird who likes to take a sea bath before the daily crowds, or whether you prefer a stroll and watching the sunset, you’ll be sure to find Bajans enjoying the beautiful beaches of the island at any time of the day, especially on the weekends.

 Sundays are generally popular with locals to head to the beach for a beach picnic with the family in tow.

 Note: Maximize your sea bath and become an honorary Bajan by using sand as a natural skin exfoliator.
 You could also try eating a peeled golden apple while you bathe.
 Bajans say dipping the fruit in the sea between each bite enhances the flavor and makes for a truly local experience.

 Any Bajan will tell you how much they love to watch a ‘picture.’
 At the weekends, they flock to the cinemas, drive-in, or host movie nights at home to watch the latest films from Hollywood, Bollywood, and our local film industry, as well as documentaries on the environment and other world issues.

 4. Go to Oistins Fish Fry